Teen education for a committed, informed, & involved Jewish community.

 Judea Goes to College (10th-12th Grade)

-We are extremely excited to announce a partnership with American Jewish University (AJU) that will allow our 10th-12th grade students to take classes that will earn them college credit!
+We are excited to extend our partnership with American Jewish University (AJU) that allows our 10th-12th grade students to take classes that earn college credit!
 The course will be worth 3 general education credits, which students can apply to their intended college or university.
-These courses have a strict attendance requirement.
 Classes will be held on JTJ Wednesday evenings from 6:30 - 8 pm at Temple Judea.
 After free registration through Temple Judea enrollment, we will provide a direct link to AJU for registration and tuition payment (and financial assistance requests), which are handled directly through AJU.

 Confirmation (between grades 10 & 12)